UMM-CSci-3601/intro-to-git/README.md

 ```

 The issue here is we created a new _local_ branch, and GitKraken wants to know
-what _remote_ repository to connect that two, and with what name.
+what _remote_ repository to connect that to, and with what name.
 It will default
-to `origin` (which is in this case another name for the GitHub repository we
+to `origin` (which in this case is another name for the GitHub repository we
-cloned from) and our branch name (e.g., `pat-and-chris-greetings`).
+cloned from) and our branch name (e.g., :mask: `pat-greetings`).
 Those are
 what we want, so hit `Submit`.
 After a second you should get a bubble in the
 bottom left corner says that the `push` was successful.